The Upbuild Enneagram Library

 Quotes

-“ The body Center is also the most foundational in terms of our existence and when we are out of touch with our body, we are also tampering with the foundations of our existence.” - Rasanath
+“ The Body Center is also the most foundational in terms of our existence and when we are out of touch with our body, we are also tampering with the foundations of our existence.” - Rasanath

 “The heart is the deepest part of us and it is the seat of the true self.” - Hari Prasada